pytorch/xla/.github/ci.md

 ### TPU CI

-The TPU CI runs only a subset of our tests due to capacity constraints, defined in `_tpu_ci.yml` `test/tpu/run_tests.sh`.
+The TPU CI workflow is defined in `_tpu_ci.yml`.
+It runs only a subset of our tests due to capacity constraints, defined in `test/tpu/run_tests.sh`.
 The runners themselves are containers in GKE managed by [ARC](https://github.com/actions/actions-runner-controller).
 The container image is also based on our dev images, with some changes for ARC compatibility.
 The Dockerfile for this image lives in `test/tpu/Dockerfile`.

-The actual ARC cluster is defined in Terraform at `infra/tpu-pytorch/tpu_ci.yml`.
+The actual ARC cluster is defined in Terraform at `infra/tpu-pytorch/tpu_ci.tf`.

 ### Reproducing test failures